sanchezdamianj/mercadolibre-challenge-ts-react/README.md

 This is a challenge for a Frontend position in Mercado Libre.

-## Construido con 🛠️ bootstraped by Vite
+## Build with 🛠️ bootstraped by Vite

 * [React](https://es.reactjs.org/docs) - Frontend JS Library -React v18-
 * [TypeScript](https://www.typescriptlang.org/docs/) - Typos